 Present in the cosmopolitan city of Berlin: Guardini's exemplary mission

 "The decision of the [Prussian] state parliament to establish a professorship for Catholic ideology at the local university has been fulfilled by the appointment of the private lecturer Dr Romano Guardini The new professorship belongs to the Catholic Faculty.
 The new professorship belongs to the Catholic Faculty of the University of Wroclaw in terms of budget.
 Its holder will be a permanent guest at the University of Berlin.
 The full professor Dr Romano Guardini will take up his post in the forthcoming summer semester and submit a list of the lectures he is to give," reads Guardini's blue personnel file dated 11 April 1923.
 It is indeed admirable that the theologian, philosopher and pastor took an unprecedented risk a hundred years ago when he set off for the intellectual and political centre of the country.
 The author of works such as The spirit of the liturgy (1918) or Liturgical education (1923) thus set the course for his own theological existence.
-In short, Guardini took up the debate with the "educated among the despisers of religion" (Friedrich Schleiermacher) in a place that seemed threatening to him: Berlin.
-The priest and professor not only turned his attention to the "religiously musical", but also felt responsible for those "outside the church door": "for agnostics, doubters and the desperate, for sceptics and non-believers, indeed also for the many for whom the word church hardly evokes any feelings, not even the word 'church'.
+In short: Guardini took up the debate with the "educated among the despisers of religion" (Friedrich Schleiermacher) in a place that seemed threatening to him: Berlin.
+The priest and professor not only turned his attention to the "religiously musical", but also felt responsible for those "outside the church door": "for agnostics, doubters and the desperate, for sceptics and unbelievers, indeed for the many for whom the word church hardly arouses any feelings, not even rejection" (Hans Maier).

 The journey to the capital proved to be difficult: the newly habilitated private lecturer from Bonn needed a laundry basket full of paper money to buy the ticket.
 The thirty-eight-year-old took up his new post at the most difficult moment of the Weimar Republic: when the Ruhgebiet was occupied, democracy was under constant attack from left-wing and right-wing extremists and hyperinflation was seemingly unstoppable.
 The catastrophic devaluation of money is reflected in details of Guardini's personnel file, for example in the note that the young chair holder was to be paid "an advance of 3 million marks" on his salary.